SixArm/sixarm_debian_erlang_packages/README.md

-# SixArm.com » Debian » <br> Java programming and related packages
+# SixArm.com » Debian » <br> Erlang programming and related packages

 To add our repositority to your sources: